mcusuperuser/embedded_c/docs/variables.md

 What is a variable?

+!!!
+Important
-> A variable is a name that represents one or more memory locations used to hold program data.
+    A variable is a name that represents one or more memory locations used to hold program data.

 A variable is a kind of bucket that you can use to hold program data.

 **Code example**

 ```c
 int myVar;
 myVar = 42;